jinujd/crudman-nestjs/README.md

 - You can also use `relations: { include: ['relA','relB'] }` to include only specific relations.
 - Attributes default to all columns.
 Use `attributes: { exclude: [...] }` or an explicit list to narrow select.
 - You can also use `attributes: { include: ['id','name'] }` (or `['id','name']`) to include only specific columns.
-- When `filtersWhitelist` or `sortingWhitelist` are omitted, the library resolves allowed fields from the TypeORM repository’s columns (`repo.metadata.columns`).
+- When `filtersWhitelist` or `sortingWhitelist` are omitted, the library resolves allowed fields from the TypeORM repository's columns (`repo.metadata.columns`).
 This enables filter/sort on all fields by default while staying strictly model-scoped.

 Keyword search (list):
 - Query param: `keyword` (rename via `keywordParamName`).